myriapod/twt_discord/README.md

 # twt_discord
 A discord bot to emulate kpop twitter

+# Set up
+1. create a bot in the discord developper portal
+2. fill in your token in the text file
+3. run <code>main.py</code>

 # Using the bot to set up the entire server:
 1. create a new discord server